William James MacNeven: Career in the United States

 In 1807, he delivered a course of lectures on clinical medicine in the recently established College of Physicians and Surgeons.
 Here in 1808, he received the appointment of professor of midwifery.
 In 1810, at the reorganization of the school, he became the professor of chemistry, and in 1816 was appointed in addition to the chair of materia medica.
 In 1823, MacNeven was elected to the American Philosophical Society.
 In 1826 with six of his colleagues, he resigned his professorship because of a misunderstanding with the New York Board of Regents, and accepted the chair of materia medica in Rutgers Medical College, a branch of the New Jersey institution of that name, established in New York as a rival to the College of Physicians and Surgeons.
 The school at once became popular because of its faculty, but after four years was closed by legislative enactment on account of interstate difficulties.
 The attempt to create a school independent of the regents resulted in a reorganization of the University of the State of New York.

-With William Sampson, MacNeven formed the society of Friends of Religious and Civil Liberty.
-When in on St Patrick's Day 1829, the society gathered in Tammany Hall in anticipation of Daniel O'Connell's imminent victory at Westminster (the King signed the Catholic Relief Act ending the Protestant monopoly on parliament a month later), MacNeven linked Catholic emancipation to the cause of abolition.
-In his presidential address, he told the banqueting members that they had convened for same purpose that assembled "good men of all nations and creeds" to give "their voices against the enslavement of the Africans".
+With William Sampson, MacNeven formed the Society of Friends of Religious and Civil Liberty.
+When on St Patrick's Day 1829, the society gathered in Tammany Hall in anticipation of Daniel O'Connell's imminent victory at Westminster (the King signed the Catholic Relief Act ending the Protestant monopoly on parliament a month later), MacNeven linked Catholic emancipation to the cause of abolition.
+In his presidential address, he told the banqueting members that they had convened for the same purpose that assembled "good men of all nations and creeds" to give "their voices against the enslavement of the Africans".

 MacNeven is affectionately known as "The Father of American Chemistry".
 He is buried on the Riker Farm in the Astoria section of Queens, New York.
-An obelisk to honor the memory of MacNeven, mistaken by many to be a burial site, stands in St. Paul's Chapel's graveyard in Lower Manhattan.
+An obelisk to honour the memory of MacNeven, mistaken by many to be a burial site, stands in St. Paul's Chapel's graveyard in Lower Manhattan.
 The Obelisk is opposite to another commemorated for his friend and fellow exile, Robert Emmet's elder brother, Thomas Addis Emmet.